Ilocano people: Basi Revolt

-The abuses of the Spanish authorities culminated in the Basi Revolt, also known as the Ambaristo Revolt, which erupted on September 16, 1807, in present-day Piddig, and subsequently spread throughout the province.
-The revolt was led by Pedro Mateo, a cabeza de barangay from Piddig, and Saralogo Ambaristo, an Ilocano and Tinguian.
-Participants included disgruntled elements from various towns of Ilocos Norte and Ilocos Sur, including Piddig, Badoc, Sarrat, Laoag, Sinait, Cabugao, Magsingal, and others.
-They marched southward under their own flag of yellow and red horizontal bands toward the provincial capital of Vigan to protest the abuses of the Spanish colonial government.
+Anger at the enforced monopoly culminated in the Basi Revolt, also known as the Ambaristo Revolt, which occurred on September 16, 1807, in present-day Piddig, and subsequently spread throughout the province.
+The revolt was led by Pedro Mateo, a cabeza de barangay from Piddig, and Saralogo Ambaristo.
+Participants included people from various towns of Ilocos Norte and Ilocos Sur, including Piddig, Badoc, Sarrat, Laoag, Sinait, Cabugao, Magsingal, and others.
+They marched toward the provincial capital of Vigan.

 In response to the revolt, the alcalde-mayor, Juan Ybañez, mobilized the town mayors and the Vigan troops to confront the rebels.
 On September 28, while crossing the Bantaoay River in San Ildefonso en route to Vigan, the Ilocano forces were ambushed by Spanish troops, resulting in the deaths of hundreds.
-Survivors faced execution, and their leaders were publicly rounded up and executed, serving as a stark warning against further resistance.
+Survivors faced execution, and their leaders were publicly rounded up and executed.